Cecil Beaton: Exhibitions

-An exhibition of his works, curated by David Alan Mellor, opened on May 16, 1986, at the Barbican Centre in London, and was scheduled to travel to Barcelona and New York by 1988.
+An exhibition of his works, curated by David Alan Mellor, opened on 16 May 1986 at the Barbican Centre in London, and subsequently travelled to Barcelona and New York.
 The New York exhibition was held from March to April 1988 and was divided between the Fashion Institute of Technology, whose exhibit focused on Beaton's fashion photography, and the Grey Art Gallery, whose exhibit focused on photographs of his personal life and celebrities.

 Major exhibitions have been held at the National Portrait Gallery in London in 1968 and in 2004.

-The first international exhibition in thirty years, and first exhibition of his works to be held in Australia was held in Bendigo, Victoria from 10 December 2005 to 26 March 2006.
+The first international exhibition in thirty years, and first exhibition in Australia of his works, was held in Bendigo, Victoria from 10 December 2005 to 26 March 2006.

 In October 2011, the BBC's Antiques Roadshow featured an oil portrait by Beaton of rock star Mick Jagger, whom Beaton met in the 1960s.
 The painting, originally sold at the Le Fevre Gallery in 1966, was valued for insurance purposes at £30,000.

 The Museum of the City of New York dedicated an exhibition to Cecil Beaton from October 2011 to April 2012.

 An exhibition celebrating The Queen's Diamond Jubilee and showing portraits of Her Majesty by Cecil Beaton, opened in October 2011 at the Laing Art Gallery in Newcastle-upon-Tyne.

 Cecil Beaton: Theatre of War at the Imperial War Museum in London was a major retrospective of Beaton's war photography, held from 6 September 2012 to 1 January 2013.

-Cecil Beaton at Home: Ashcombe & Reddish at The Salisbury Museum, Wiltshire, which ran from 23 May to 19 September 2014, wasa biographical retrospective focussing on Beaton's two Wiltshire houses, and brought together for the first time many art works and possessions from both eras of Beaton's life.
+Cecil Beaton at Home: Ashcombe & Reddish at The Salisbury Museum, Wiltshire, which ran from 23 May to 19 September 2014, was a biographical retrospective focussing on Beaton's two Wiltshire houses, and brought together for the first time many art works and possessions from both eras of Beaton's life.
 The exhibition included a full-size reproduction of the murals and four-poster bed from the Circus Bedroom at Ashcombe, as well as a section of the drawing room at Reddish House.

 Cecil Beaton's Fashionable World at the National Portrait Gallery in London ran from 9 October 2025 to 11 January 2026.

 Cecil Beaton's Garden Party ran at The Garden Museum from May to September 2025.

-In film and television
+In popular culture

 In the 1989 Australian film Darlings of the Gods, Beaton was portrayed by Shane Briant.
 In the 2010 series Upstairs Downstairs (series 1, episode 3), Beaton was portrayed by Christopher Harper.
 In Netflix's 2016 series The Crown, Beaton was portrayed by Mark Tandy.
 In the 2023 film Lee, Beaton was portrayed by Samuel Barnett.